-The word ‘robot’ was coined by the Czech Playwright, Karel Čapek (photo, left) in the play called RUR, which stood for Rossum’s Universal Robots.
-In the play, people have mechanical servants which look like people and do manual work for them.
-Capek called these machines robots from the Czech word robota, which means labor.
+The word ‘robot’ was coined by Karel Čapek, a Czech Playwright, in the play called “RUR,” which stood for Rossum’s Universal Robots.
+In the said play, the human characters have mechanical servants that look like people and do manual labor for them.
+Capek called these machines “robots” as the Czech word “robota” means labor.

-If we define a robot as a machine that works like a human being, then the first robots were Autometa: remarkable moving dolls that could copy human actions, sometimes with amazing facility, for example, one could write a whole sentence using a pen and ink.
+If we define the robot as a machine that works like a human being, then the first robots were the automata, which are remarkable moving dolls that could copy human movements or actions, and sometimes they could perform these tasks with amazing accuracy.
+For example, the mechanical doll could write a whole sentence on a piece of paper using a pen and ink.